 You are given a tasting glass which you can keep.
 (If you are travelling to other destinations, stuff a t-shirt inside the bowl, wrap it around the whole glass, taking special care to protect the slender stem, place the whole lot gently back into its souvenir box and hope for the best – both of our glasses survived a further fortnight travelling around South America.)
 And receiving a glass means you get to taste a variety of the winery’s produce.

-Originally grape varieties were brought over from Europe (Bordeaux) and these included Cabernet Sauvignon, Sauvignon Blanc, Semillon, Merlot and Carménère.
-The latter is very rare in Europe these days, having been pretty much destroyed by the dreaded phylloxera, a sap-sucking bug, so Chile is now the Carménère capital of the world.
+Originally grape varieties were brought over to the Maipo Valley from Europe (Bordeaux) and these included Cabernet Sauvignon, Sauvignon Blanc, Semillon, Merlot and Carménère.
+The latter is very rare in Europe these days, having been pretty much destroyed by the dreaded phylloxera, a sap-sucking bug.
+So Chile is now the Carménère capital of the world.
 It’s a variety that we had never tried before.
 The wine we tasted was incredibly fruity, like raspberries and cherries with sour notes and a lingering finish.

 As with all the grape varieties the vines are watered using only a teeny amount of water.
 Literally a few drops per day.
 This means that the plants work extra hard to produce fruit which leads to a higher yield and, of course, more wine.

-The wines on offer for tasting included a smooth blackcurranty Cabernet Sauvignon, a mellow Carménère and a zingy Sauvignon Blanc.
+The Maipo Valley wines on offer for tasting included a smooth blackcurranty Cabernet Sauvignon, a mellow Carménère and a zingy Sauvignon Blanc.

 Central Argentina may not be at the very top on an itinerary when visiting the country, but it does offer some interesting places to visit.
 The cities are easy to fly to direct from Buenos Aires and, for lower budget travellers, the bus network is very good.
 Overnight buses, in particular, have a variety of services available, including a double decker first class option that offers a reclining bed, TV and food.
 It’s about a 5 hour journey from BA to Córdoba which is often used as a transit city when travelling from the coast to the mountains.